Baha® Smart App: Frequently Asked Questions

 Baha Smart App is compatible with the Baha 6 Max Sound Processor.

-For an up-to-date list of compatible smartphones OS versions, please refer to www.cochlear.com/compatibility.
+For an up-to-date list of Android smartphones and OS versions, please refer to www.cochlear.com/compatibility.

 Yes, in most cases.
-The app is verified on the OS available at time of launch.
-If a newer OS version is reported to cause any issues, we will aim to update the app and resolve the issue as soon as possible.
+The app is verified on the Android OS available at time of launch.
+If a newer Android OS version is reported to cause any issues, we will update the www.cochlear.com/compatibility page and update the app and resolve the issue as soon as possible.

-- log out from the app, unpair the sound processor and uninstall the app prior to updating the OS, or
+- log out from the app and uninstall the app prior to updating the OS, or

 The connection between your sound processor and smartphone can be lost if the sound processor battery level is low or if the distance between the smartphone and sound processor is too great or blocked.

-Make sure the sound processor has sufficient battery and is within range of the mobile device.
-Make sure Bluetooth is turned on and then restart the app.
+Make sure the sound processor has sufficient battery and is within range of the smartphone.
+Make sure Bluetooth is turned on and then restart the app and sound processor.
 The app should automatically reconnect.

 It is difficult to give an exact distance since this depends on factors such as sound processor battery level, any solid objects in-between, and the environment you are in.